Cherry Chocolate Pancakes

 Then the flip!

-In fact, if I were to make this again (and I will because it was delicious), I think I would try mixing the chocolate chips into the batter before baking.
+If you’re worried about your chocolate burning you might try mixing the chocolate chips into the batter before baking.
 The way I did it worked okay, but I had to keep a close eye on the pancakes after the flip because when I flipped them, the chocolate came into instant contact with the hot griddle and they would burn pretty quickly.
-I lost one pancake soldier due to this…

 I think if I mixed in the chocolate before, it would maybe not be so bad because there would be a small layer of batter between the chocolate and the hot pan.
 The cherries worked great though and you can sprinkle those right on top to assure even distribution.